 The choice of which Shopify plan to use depends on your store’s revenue and needs.
 Here’s a rough guide to when it might make sense to upgrade:

-• Upgrade to Shopify: If your annual revenue is around $130,000, you’ll benefit from lower transaction fees and additional features like gift cards and better reporting.
-Merchants often complement this with an upsell app for Shopify to increase average order value and offset fees.
+• Upgrade to Advanced: If your annual revenue is around $130,000, you’ll benefit from lower transaction fees and additional features like gift cards and better reporting.

-• Upgrade to Advanced Shopify: If your revenue exceeds $1 million, the Plus plan offers more detailed reports and lower processing fees, making it a more cost-effective option.
+• Upgrade to Shopify Plus: If your revenue exceeds $1 million, the Plus plan offers more detailed reports and lower processing fees, making it a more cost-effective option.

 2. Shopify Transaction Fees